IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 1. Point your browser to the output URL of the above command.
    - Login as user `skywalker` and password `force`.
    - From the Shop tab, click on an item and then drag and drop the item into the shopping cart.
-   - Add at least 5 items to the cart.
+   - Add 5 items to the cart.
 As the items are added, they’ll be shown under Current Shopping Cart (on the right side).
    - Close the browser.

 ## Review the application workload flow